This sequence is designed to address a range of muscular imbalances, compensation patterns and alignment issues that I have listed below.

-Bridge pose improves spinal mobility, opens up the chest and hip flexors, strengthens the posterior chain and alleviates knee and lower back pain.
+Bridge pose improves spinal mobility, opens up the chest and hips, strengthens the posterior chain and relieves knee and back pain.

 Cow pose is a beginner backbend that is great for increasing t-spine mobility and relieving pain in the neck and in between the shoulder blades.

 Child's pose is the ultimate restorative, pain-relieving yoga pose.
 You can take it any time, in your practice, you need to take a break.

 Cobra pose is a key backbend that increases spinal mobility, opens up the chest, stretches the abs and can help to improve posture.